allen-garvey/html5-drag-drop-list-reorder/README.md

-# JavaScript List Item Drag and Drop Reorder
+# HTML5 Drag and Drop List Reorder

 Example to drag and drop list items in a list to reorder them.